Prometheus-X-association/t-ai-carisma/docs/README.md

   - Use Case Lead (AI Expert) has finished the creation of his system with the new profile
   - Use Case Lead ran a number of checks/analysis
   - Use Case Lead clicks on the created report
-  - Use Case Lead clicks on send
+  - Optional: Use Case Lead clicks on send
-  - The report gets send to the visualization BB
+  - Optional: The report is sent to the visualization BB

 ### Technical usage scenarios